alexpayne482/rssdldmng/README.md

 ## Description

-Parses rss feeds from showrss.info, adds magnet links to transmission, and when download finishes, updates kodi database Provides restAPI to access local DB, config, status and alter shows list
+Parses rss feeds from showrss.info, adds magnet links to transmission, and when download finishes, updates kodi database Provides restAPI to access local DB, config, status Can get TV show list from Trakt list

 ## Usage (installing from web)